Los Angeles Rams vs. Minnesota Vikings NFL Week 16 Odds, Plays and Insights for December 26, 2021

 - When Los Angeles scores more than 24.4 points, it is 6-4 against the spread and 9-1 overall.

-- Los Angeles is 4-2 against the spread and 5-1 overall when the team amasses over 380.6 yards.
+- Los Angeles is 4-2 against the spread and 5-1 overall when the team totals over 380.6 yards.

 - This year, the Rams have 15 turnovers, four fewer than the Vikings have takeaways (19).